Dec 5, 2025

 Adoption of exoskeletons in Canada: industries, role of authorities, ergonomic expectations, and reasons for the current growth.
 A clear and comprehensive guide.

 Exoskeletons are no longer seen as futuristic technologies reserved for large high-tech factories.
-In Canada, their adoption is steadily progressing in sectors where physical demands are high and where musculoskeletal injuries (MSIs) remain the leading cause of worker compensation.
+In Canada, their adoption is steadily progressing in sectors where physical demands are high and where musculoskeletal injuries (MSIs) remain the leading cause of workers' compensation.

-1. Adoption Level by Industry
+1. Adoption Rate by Industry

 Construction